pxp9/lazy_doc/lazy_doc/lazy_doc/provider/check_parameters?.md

+Returns whether the parameters are valid according to the given callback module.

 ## Parameters

-- callback_module - a module that implements a `check_parameters?` function.
+- callback_module - the module that contains the check_parameters? method to validate the parameters.
-- params - the parameters to be checked for validity.
+- params - the parameters to be validated against the callback module's method.
 ## Description
- Validates the given parameters using the specified callback module.
+Invokes the check_parameters? method on the specified callback module to verify the validity of the provided parameters.

-## Returns
- a boolean indicating whether the parameters are valid or not.